KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 **Notes:**
 * Above (`iptables` command) won't work without adding certain CAP-abilities to the container at run time.
 That is why we used the extra CAP-abilities: `--cap-add=NET_ADMIN` and `--cap-add=NET_RAW`
-* By Default DNS uses UDP for queries less than 512 bytes.
+* By default, DNS uses UDP for queries less than 512 bytes.
 It switches to TCP for queries larger than 512 bytes.
 UDP is faster, simpler and lighter.

 ## "Compose-defined" bridge network: